-Pursuant to section 64(3)(c) of the Act, I amend the landlord's application to increase the landlord's monetary claim to include February and March 2019 rent, totalling \$2,700.00.
-The landlord served a new monetary order worksheet with this application to increase the landlord's monetary claim to include the above unpaid rent amounts and I find that the tenant was deemed served with this worksheet, as noted above.
+Pursuant to section 64(3)(c) of the Act, I amend the landlord's application to increase the landlord's monetary claim to include the remaining May 2019 rent of \$800.00.
 I find that the tenant is aware that rent is due as per his tenancy agreement.
 The tenant continues to reside in the rental unit, despite the fact that a 10 Day Notice required him to vacate earlier, for failure to pay the full rent due.
-Therefore, the tenant knew or should have known that by failing to pay his rent, the landlord would pursue all unpaid rent at this hearing.
-For the above reasons, I find that the tenant had appropriate notice of the landlord's claims for increased rent, despite the fact that he did not attend this hearing.
+Therefore, the tenant knew or should have known that by failing to pay his full rent, the landlord would pursue all unpaid rent at this hearing.
+For the above reasons, I find that the tenant had appropriate notice of the landlord's claim for increased rent, despite the fact that he did not attend this hearing.